idaholab/moose/modules/optimization/doc/content/modules/optimization/index.md

 ## Optimization Code

 The MOOSE optimization module provides functionality for solving optimization problems in moose.
-It use the TAO optimization interface from PETSc for solving PDE-constrained optimization problems.
+It uses the TAO optimization interface from PETSc for solving PDE-constrained optimization problems.

 !row!
 !col! small=12 medium=4 large=4 icon=toys